slaclab/centos7-diskless-builder/scripts/README.md

 ## Description

-This directory contains scripts that are use to generate the diskless CentOS 7 image.
+This directory contains scripts that are used to generate the diskless CentOS 7 image.

 ## Script Description